 Malware frequently infects computers through two common approaches:

-The Office of Information Technology (OIT) uses an asset management tool to push updates to AU-owned computers to mitigate the risks posed by vulnerable programs.
-However, we do not have the resources to monitor every program in use, and thus rely on you to install updates to programs, when you are prompted to do so.
+OIT uses an asset management tool to push updates to AU-owned computers to mitigate the risks posed by vulnerable programs; however, we do not have the resources to monitor every program in use. thus, we rely on you to install updates to programs, when you are prompted to do so.

-Please note that OIT critical patch downloads will always require a login to the portal, so you can rest assured that they are legitimately from us.
+- Please note that the manual download of critical patches will always require a login to the myAU portal, so you can rest assured that they are legitimately from us.